• Home

 Frequently Asked Questions

-How long do I have to file a personal injury lawsuit?
+How long do I have to bring a personal injury case?

 The statute of limitations is two years for most personal injury, medical malpractice, and wrongful death cases in Virginia.